-Audio Connectors Information
+Audio and Video Connectors Information

 Audio connectors are used to affix cables to other audio equipment, providing electronic signal transference and grounding protection.
 Applications for audio connectors can be general purpose, telephone, or microphone.
 Most audio connectors are for commercial purposes, but some may conform to military specifications.

-Connectors may be plugs, jacks, or combinations, and may have an integral switch.
+Audio Connectors may be plugs, jacks, or combinations, and may have an integral switch.

-Plug type audio connectors are a plug, or male, connector includes pins that can be inserted into a socket.
+Plug type audio connectors are a plug, or male, connector that includes pins that can be inserted into a socket.

-Jack type audio connectors are a jack, or female, connector consists of sockets that are aligned to mesh with a pin-type connector.
+Jack type audio connectors are a jack, or female, connector that consists of sockets that are aligned to mesh with a pin-type connector.

 Combination plug and jack connectors are also available.